 Like many things technology, the idea of translating all your web content is more complex than the reality.
 Once you explore the subject a little, you’ll quickly see that it’s easier and cheaper than you might think.
+And a website translator comes very handy (and there are easy options as we'll see later).

 With the many advantages offering local languages offers, every website of every shape and size should provide translated content.